NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/3 - Stack I.md

  Stack of plates
 ```

-The stack is defined to grow towards **lower** memory address values, i.e. towards 0, whereas the bottom of the stack points towards the **higher** memory address values.
+The stack is defined to "grow" (by `push`ing) towards **lower** memory address values, i.e. towards 0, whereas the bottom of the stack points towards the **higher** memory address values.
 And because we `push` and `pop` from the top, we will display the top of the stack at... the top... and the bottom at... the bottom...
 Makes sense, right?
 From my experience, it's commonly taught the other way around (flipped) which doesn't help at all.
 Consistency is key, so follow one convention.
 These tutorials will use the former convention.

 ## Function Prologues and Epilogues